We the Terrell County Board of Education,

 Terrell County School-Based Health Center (located in Cooper Carver Elementary)

-as we proudly celebrate the opportunity to have a health clinic in this school system!
+We celebrate the opportunity to have a health clinic in our school system!

 Terrell County SBHC at Cooper Carver Elementary